HSF/hsf.github.io/organization/_posts/2020/2020-01-16-coordination.md

     - These map nicely to our four working groups in these areas, so the suggestion is that each group takes charge of ~4 pages of text
         - Starting point should be the CWP
         - R&D plans should be outlined
-        - Important question is how to get community input and reasonable concensus
+        - Important question is how to get community input and reasonable consensus
         - Outline plan was discussed:
             - 4 pages by March
             - March for feedback and meetings